-Many writers find it easier to focus with music playing, even if that's only to help block out external noise.
+Some writers find it easier to focus with music or ambient sound playing, even if that's only to help block out external noise.

 For better focus, you might find it helps to pick a specific album - or even a specific track - that you always put on when you sit down to write on your project.